sergeynordicresults/sergeynordicresults.github.io/china.md

   > 2. then "cheap labor force" becomes "expensive" (China becomes world-leader-2)
   > 3. now country (China) have to export it's buisness to other country too (e.g. some Africa country), this new country becomes "world-leader-3"

-  I fear when this will happen, Xi, to preserve his position, will play the same card as putin: "Ah, its not my fault, I was doing everything without mistakes, I was the most optimal version of a leader, its all fault of chinese-people-haters, lets kill them"
+  I fear when this will happen, Xi, to preserve his position, will play the same card as putin:

+  > Ah, its not my fault, I was doing everything without mistakes (closed internet is such a 'great' thing), I was the most optimal version of a president, its all fault of chinese-people-haters, lets kill them"

-  ...</td></tr>
+  </td></tr>

  <tr><td>Putin kills people